microsoft/CNTK/Examples/Evaluation/README.md

 #EvalClients

-The folder contains some examples using the CNTK to evalaute a trained model in your application.
+The folder contains some examples using the CNTK to evaluate a trained model in your application.
 Please note that Visual Studio 2015 update 3 is required, and only the 64-bit target is supported.

 The [CNTK Eval Examples](https://docs.microsoft.com/en-us/cognitive-toolkit/CNTK-Eval-Examples) page provides more details of these examples.